 In addition to landowners taking advantage of turbine leasing, the average consumer can offset their energy costs by installing their own turbines.
 As we mentioned earlier, the reduced cost of smaller turbines allows the average homeowner to generate more electricity and, in many cases, take advantage of stipends toward installation and extra energy generation.

 Wind electricity generation has seen an exciting decade of growth, and if the advances in technology, increased adoption, and economic advantages are any indication, that growth won’t be slowing down.
-For companies in the industry, having the right team in place to harness opportunities for growth is critical.
+For companies in the wind energy industry, having the right team in place to harness opportunities for growth is critical.
 Anistar Technologies is dedicated to connecting you with the best talent to help you achieve your business goals.
 Contact us today to learn more about partnering with Anistar Technologies.